jonseale44/Clarafi/replit.md

 3. **Solution**: Removed all column limits - `displayColumns = dateColumns` now shows all available dates
 4. **Result**: Production-ready display showing all lab results dates without arbitrary restrictions, matching EPIC/Athena/Cerner standards

+### Fixed Lab Results Matrix Synchronized Scrolling Jump Issue (July 27, 2025 - 1:48 PM) - COMPLETED
+Resolved critical issue where scrolling the lab results matrix caused the review notes panel to jump to the bottom:

+1. **Issue Identified**: When scrolling horizontally in the lab results matrix, the review notes panel would jump to the bottom instead of syncing to the corresponding date
+2. **Root Cause**: The synchronization code was looking for headers inside the scrolling body element instead of the fixed header section, and using incorrect position calculations
+3. **Solution Implemented**:
+   - Fixed header element lookup to find `[data-matrix-date]` elements in the fixed header section (`previousElementSibling`)
+   - Corrected position calculation using `getBoundingClientRect()` for relative positioning
+   - Removed use of `offsetTop` which was calculating position relative to document instead of container
+4. **Result**: Review notes panel now smoothly syncs to the exact date visible in the lab results matrix without any jumping behavior, providing production-level synchronized scrolling experience

 ## Recent Changes (July 26, 2025)

 ### Complete Production Lab Order to Results Workflow (July 26, 2025 - 10:20 PM) - COMPLETED